 CV

-Currently Studying towards Fine Art BA, University for the Creative Arts (2022-Present)
+First Class BA (Hons) Fine Art, University for the Creative Arts (2025)

 Foundation Diploma in Art, Design and Media Practice (2022)